banner logo

 View Larger Map

-Lichtenberg figures can be modeled using a process called "Diffusion Limited Aggregation" (DLA).
-An enhanced model that combines an electric field with DLA is called the Dielectric Breakdown Model (DBM).
-The DBM appears to fairly accurately describe the macroscopic branching forms of electrical breakdown that occur within solid, liquid, and gaseous insulators under diverging electrical fields.
+Lichtenberg figures can be mathematically modeled using an iterative growth process called "Diffusion Limited Aggregation" (DLA).
+A more accurate model, that combines an electric field with DLA, is called the Dielectric Breakdown Model (DBM).
+The DBM appears to accurately describe the forms of Lichtenberg figures that occur under various electrical field intensities on the surface or within solid, liquid, and gaseous insulators.

-Other interesting properties: fluorescence, solarization, birefringence, and discharge-free zone
+Other interesting properties: fluorescence, solarization, birefringence, and the discharge-free zone

-When acrylic is irradiated by high-energy electrons, it glows brilliantly with a blue-white color.
+When acrylic is bombarded by high-energy electrons, it glows brilliantly with a blue-white color.
 Radiation chemistry studies suggest that this is mainly due to luminescence that peaks at a wavelength of about 435 nm.
-However, acrylic also generates fainter glows from x-ray fluorescence, and Cherenkov radiation.
-The exact light-producing mechanisms for electron-irradiated PMMA are not fully understood.
+However, acrylic also generates fainter glows from X-ray fluorescence, and Cherenkov radiation as high velocity electrons interact with acrylic molecules.
+The detailed light-producing mechanisms for electron-irradiated acrylic are not fully understood.

-Fading can usually be accelerated by gently heating the block in the presence of oxygen (or air), or by leaving the specimen in sunlight for an extended period of time.
-As oxygen diffuses into the acrylic from the outside surfaces and the porous discharge layer, it slowly bleaches the solarized region, causing the solarized layer to gradually become thinner and thinner, until it eventually disappears.
-Most older Lichtenberg figures are completely bleached.
-Although older specimens may no longer show any solarization, some may exhibit slight "fogging" due to radiation damage in the acrylic.
-Some specimens exhibit little initial solarization, while a small percentage of specimens permanently retain their amber color.
-Permanently colored specimens appear to be solarized via different, deeper penetrating mechanisms, such as X-radiation, since these specimens also tend to be uniformly solarized throughout the entire thickness instead of a relatively thin layer.
+The solarization layer in charged acrylic specimens is most often lime-green immediately after irradiation.
+Within minutes of being discharged, the solarized layer changes to brownish-amber, then fades to a lighter amber color over weeks or months.
+The amber region usually fades away over months to several years.
+The fading process can usually be accelerated by heating the block in the presence of air or by leaving the specimen in bright sunlight for an extended period of time.
+As oxygen diffuses into the acrylic from the outside surfaces and the porous discharge layer, it slowly bleaches the solarized region, causing the solarized layer in between to gradually become thinner until it eventually disappears entirely.
+Most Lichtenberg figures older than 2-3 years are completely bleached.
+Although older specimens may no longer show any solarization, many exhibit various degrees of "fogging" from electron collisions and X-radiation damage to the acrylic's molecular structure.
+Some PMMA specimens exhibit comparatively little initial solarization, while a small percentage of other specimens permanently retain their amber color.
+Permanently-colored specimens appear to be solarized via a different, deeper penetrating mechanism, such as X-radiation, since these specimens also tend to be uniformly solarized throughout their entire thickness.
+These differences may be due to subtle variations in the acrylic blends and the specific catalytic agents used by acrylic manufacturers to polymerize the acrylic.

-It has also been discovered that the solarization layer is often fluorescent.
-An amateur scientist from Australia, Daniel Rutter, discovered that monochromatic light from a green laser pointer changes color when passed through the solarized layer of a Lichtenberg figure.
-More recently, we have discovered that the light from a near-ultraviolet source (such as a Blu-ray laser or bright blue LED's) also causes the solarized region to fluoresce with a yellow-green color.
-Both effects appear to be due to one (or more) fluorescent components within the solarization layer.
-As the solarization fades over time, so does the fluorescence.
+The solarized layer is often fluorescent.
+An amateur scientist from Australia, Daniel Rutter, discovered that monochromatic light from a green laser pointer apparently changes color when passed through the solarized layer of a Lichtenberg figure.
+More recently, we have discovered that the light from a near-ultraviolet source, such as a 405 nm Blu-ray laser or blue LED's, also causes the solarized region to fluoresce with a yellow-green color.
+Both effects appear to be due to the presence of semi-stable fluorescent components within the solarized layer.
+And, as the solarization fades over time, so does the fluorescence.

 Most specimens also exhibit slight changes in the refractive index in the regions near the discharge layer.
-This is thought to be due to residual mechanical stresses near the discharge fractures.
-Residual stresses near the Lichtenberg figures can sometimes be seen as multicolored regions near the discharge plane when a sculpture is illuminated by polarized light and then viewed through a second polarizing filter (a configuration called crossed polarizers).
-When physically stressed, acrylic exhibits a property called birefringence.
-When viewed through crossed polarizers, stress-induced birefringence causes changes in color that are directly related to the amount and distribution of otherwise hidden stresses.
-An electrically charged specimen clearly shows internal compressive forces created by the high electrical field.
-These forces are then relieved when the specimen is discharged.
+This may be due to residual mechanical stresses near the discharge fractures or residual electrical charges.
+Residual stresses near the Lichtenberg figures can sometimes be seen as multicolored regions near the discharge plane when a sculpture is illuminated by polarized light and then viewed through a second polarizing filter, a configuration called crossed polarizers.
+When physically stressed mechanically or by a large electrical field, acrylic exhibits a property called birefringence.
+When viewed through crossed polarizers, stress- or electrical-field-induced birefringence causes changes in color that are directly related to the amount and distribution of otherwise hidden mechanical and electrical stresses.
+The sample below clearly show internal compressive forces created by the high internal electrical field.
+These forces are then mostly relieved when the specimen is discharged.
 Following are images of the same specimen prior to charging, fully charged, and then after discharging.
 Little internal stress is seen in the initially uncharged specimen.
 The specimen was then charged by injecting electrons from the left side.
 The injected charge forms an intensely negative layer of charge near the center of the specimen.
-At the same time, positive ions are strongly attracted to the external surfaces of the specimen. partially neutralizing the overall external charge outside the specimen.
-Attraction between the internal negative layer and the positively-charged outer surfaces create significant compressive stresses within the acrylic.
-These can easily be seen as colored regions on either side of the center in the middle image.
-After the specimen is discharged, the electrical stresses are greatly relieved as can be seen in the rightmost image.
-There are still residual mechanical stresses near the discharge zone due to fracturing.
-Click on any of the individual images to see full-size images.
+At the same time, positive ions (created in the air by collisions between air molecules and the high-energy electrons in the beam) are strongly attracted by the internal negative charges.
+The positive ions attach themselves to the external surfaces of the specimen.
+The outer positive "mirror" charge layer partially neutralizes the electrical field created by the internal negative charge layer, dramatically reducing the electrical field seen outside the specimen.
+Attraction between the internal negative layer and the positively-charged outer surfaces create intense compressive stresses within the acrylic.
+For the specimens below, the compressive force created between the charge layers is approximately 400 pounds per square inch (PSI).
+The compression can easily be seen as colored regions on either side of the center in the middle image.
+After the specimen is discharged, both the electrical and mechanical stresses are greatly relieved as can be seen in the rightmost image.
+There are still residual mechanical stresses near the discharge zone due to all the microscopic fracturing, and residual electrical stresses left over from embedded charges that were not removed by the main spark discharge.
+Click on any of the individual images below to see full-sized images.
+Further study, using a monochromatic light source, is planned for the future.

 Uncharged Specimen Charged Specimen Discharged Specimen